Hollywood Boulevard (1936)

 IT'S EASY - John Halliday is explaining to Betty Compson the different technique that is necessary for talking pictures.
 "Hollywood Boulevard" is Miss Compson's initial introduction to this art.
 Marsha Hunt, Robert Cummings, C. Henry Gordon, and Miss Frieda Inescort also have prominent roles in the picture.

-with John Halliday and Marsha Hunt.
+With John Halliday, Marsha Hunt, and Esther Ralston.
 Directed by Robert Florey.
 Paramount.

 Books